 Table 2 also shows the role of persistent exporting in LBE (Equations (7) and (8)).
 Again, both SUR and GMM models show a strong and significant positive impact of export performance on NTM and NTF innovation performance for persistent exporters, but a negative effect (SUR models) or an insignificant effect (GMM model) for intermittent exporters.
-In particular, the SUR models (columns 5 and 6 of Table 2) show that for persistent exporters, a 10% increase in export performance is associated with a 0.46% (0.86%) increase in subsequent NTM (NTF) innovation performance.
-Conversely, for intermittent exporters, a 10% increase in export performance is associated with a 0.24% (0.41%) reduction in subsequent NTM (NTF) innovation performance.
-The GMM models (Columns 7 and 8 of Table 2) show that for persistent exporters, a 10% increase in subsequent NTM (NTF) innovation performance.
-The GMM models (Columns 7 and 8 of Table 2) show that for persistent exporters.
+In particular, the SUR models (columns 5 and 6 of Table 2) show that for persistent exporters, a 1% increase in export performance is associated with a 0.05% (0.09%) increase in subsequent NTM (NTF) innovation performance.
+This translates to a

+0.08 (0.11) SD increase in NTM (NTF) innovation performance in response to a one SD increase in export performance.
+Conversely, for intermittent exporters, a 1% increase in export performance is associated with a 0.02% (0.04%) reduction in subsequent NTM (NTF) innovation performance.
+In standard deviation terms, a one SD increase in export performance is associated with a 0.04 (0.05) reduction in NTM (NTF) innovation performance for intermittent exporters.
+The GMM models (Columns 7 and 8 of Table 2) show that for persistent exporters, a 1% increase in export performance leads to a 0.04% (0.05%) increase in subsequent NTM (NTF) innovation performance; a one SD increase in export performance increases NTM (NTF) innovation performance by 0.1 (0.07) SD.
+Conversely, export performance has no effect on intermittent exporters in the GMM model.
 Together, these results provide strong support for H4 and suggest that only persistent exporters learn by exporting; intermittent exporters that have interrupted access to foreign markets do not increase their innovation performance subsequent to exporting.

 Table 3 shows the productivity effects of exporting and innovation.
 Both the SUR and GMM models show a strong and significant impact of export performance on subsequent productivity.
-The SUR models (column 1 of Table 3) shows that a 10% increase in export performance is associated with 1.7% increase in subsequent productivity.
-The GMM model (column 2 of Table 3) shows a much smaller causal impact: a 10% increase in export performance leads to a 0.26% increase in subsequent productivity.
+The SUR models (column 1 of Table 3) shows that a 1% increase in export performance is associated with 0.17% increase in subsequent productivity.
+This corresponds to a 0.22 SD increase in productivity in response to a one SD increase in export performance.
+The GMM model (column 2 of Table 3) shows a much smaller causal impact: a 1% increase in export performance leads to a 0.03% increase in subsequent productivity, corresponding to a 0.03 SD increase in productivity resulting from a one SD increase in export performance.
 As with the LTE models, this discrepancy between the SUR and GMM models regarding the magnitude of the effects of exporting on productivity is most likely to reflect the dynamic specification of the GMM model since productivity, like export performance, is highly persistent in our data.
 Nevertheless, results from the SUR and GMM models both support H5 which states that higher export performance leads to higher subsequent productivity.